 University of Puget Sound

-Territorial Responsibilities: Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oregon (outside greater Portland), South Dakota, Wisconsin
+Territorial Responsibilities: Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin

 What was your most memorable Puget Sound experience?